IsmaDDamara/IsmaDDamara/README.md

 # 👋 Hi, I'm Isma Dian Damara

 I'm a **Data Analyst** with over 6 months of hands-on experience as a Data Science and Data Analyst Intern.
-I've contributed to a variety of data-driven projects, including **sales trend analysis**, **user segmentation**, and **machine learning model development**.
+I've contributed to a variety of data-driven projects.
 I specialize in transforming raw data into actionable insights that support strategic decision-making.
 My goal is to deliver data that is **accurate**, **relevant**, and **easy to understand** — enabling smarter business outcomes.

 ---